 Haley & Aldrich brought together a multidisciplinary team of remediation experts and groundwater modelers for an intensive two-day planning session.
 Using Lean management principles and “pull-planning” techniques, we worked backwards from the CAP deadline to deliver the desired outcomes for the project’s ultimate stakeholders — the landowner and regulatory agencies — and identified the key steps and deadlines required for submission.

 Once the CAP framework was established, the multidisciplinary team conducted remediation feasibility assessments and developed associated costs while also involving agricultural soil scientists from a nearby university, the area’s most trusted agricultural extension experts, to support evaluation of the remedy effectiveness.
 Within just two months, the completed CAP report was ready for review, a task that normally takes up to nine months to prepare.
 By meeting the accelerated deadline, we supported the operator’s expedited cleanup efforts, satisfied and improved the relationships with key stakeholders, prevented lawsuits, and substantially reduced the potential of regulatory fines for our client.

 - Developed a CAP in 25% of typical time needed, which has withstood stakeholder scrutiny throughout the project’s multi-year lifespan.

 - Saved the client more than $116,000 in immediate project costs (plus, much more through avoided rework and setbacks) and set the stage to reduce potential multi-million-dollar regulatory liabilities to less than $300,000.

-- The team’s immediate response and accelerated action satisfied the landowner, the operator’s management, the regulatory agencies, and the media reducing the likelihood of potential litigation.
+- Reduced the likelihood of potential litigation with immediate response and accelerated action that satisfied the landowner, the operator’s management, the regulatory agencies, and the media

 For more information on this project, contact: